jinetty/pyfetch/README.md

 * Type `pip install distro psutil` to install the dependencies (for windows its only `pip install distro`) (but for gentoo its `pip install distro psutil --user`)
 * Type `make install` as root
 * Enjoy!

+# Credits
+* Yellowsink for showing me that argparser is garbage & replacing argparser with doing it manually